Anjelika Kour

-Anjelika Kour is a Siberian-American entrepreneur and Managing Director of an NYC design agency DigitalDesign.NYC.
+Anjelika Kour is a Siberian-American entrepreneur and managing director of an NYC design agency DigitalDesign.NYC.

 Early life

 Born to Alla and Vladimir Kour (son of the late chess champion & grandmaster Ruvim Kour).

 She was raised in Barnaul, Russia.
 After modeling for over 10 years with many brands, namely L’Oreal, KMS, Redken, Toni & Guy - she proceeded to build a career in design and technology.

 Career

 Anjelika Kour was the first hire at Harri.com, New York City's largest hospitality recruitment platform.
 In 2014, Kour founded a fashion platform Brick & Portal in New York City.
-A year later, she founded a SoHo design agency DigitalDesign.NYC in 2015.
+A year later, she founded a SoHo design agency DigitalDesign.NYC in 2015, a full-service web and app design and development agency/incubator with a notable mobile & web app portfolio, including: Snailz, RAPID Business Cards, Glam + Go, Squrl, UMMA Bot, and most recently @globalnewyorker.

+In 2021, DigitalDesign.NYC was ranked in the Top 40 of Women-Owned Design Businesses globally by Clutch, in the 2nd place.

+In 2022, DigitalDesign.NYC won several international design awards, notably honors for Chef Antoine Lours website.

+In 2023, DigitalDesign.NYC launched a new branding division DD.NYC® focusing on high-caliber creative with a focus in consumer and corporate branding, award-winning web design, and packaging.

+In 2023, DD.NYC® was awarded an Anthem Award from IADAS' 2nd Annual Anthem Awards and nominated for a Webby Award for the Ms. Foundation 50th Anniversary Women of Vision Gala website.

+In 2024, DD.NYC® received a Pentawards Silver Award at the annual Pentawards Gala in London for packaging design.
+That same year, the agency won Gold at the Anthem Awards for its WillowWood rebrand.

+In 2025, DD.NYC® collaborated with the FIFA World Cup 2026 to design and launch the official New York/New Jersey host city website.
+That year, the agency was also listed on the Inc. 5000 ranking of America’s fastest-growing private companies, placing #58 in Advertising, Marketing & PR and #71 among New York companies.